-- Transdev Network Safeworking Rules Manual, Rev 2 August, 2015 (Draft); - Australian Standard 5100-2004 "Bridge Design" part 1 and part 2; - Railcorp Engineering Standard ESC 370, 'Air Space Developments'; and - Railcorp Engineering Standard ESC 380, 'External Developments' - A guide to working in and around the rail corridor, November 2005, Railcorp - Interfleet Derailment Consequences Assessment at the Darling Square Development Site October 2014 Report Number ITPLR/TA3139/01 issue C. - · Safety Interface Agreement (SIA) for W2 Plot. - Works Deed for Building W2. - Veolia "Light Rail Contractors Document" March 2011 Doc.
+- Transdev Network Safeworking Rules Manual, Rev 2 August, 2015 (Draft); - Australian Standard 5100-2004 "Bridge Design" part 1 and part 2; - Railcorp Engineering Standard ESC 370 'Air Space Developments'; and - ASA standard 'External Developments' reference number T HR CI 12080 ST (formerly Railcorp Engineering Standard ESC 380, - A guide to working in and around the rail corridor, November 2005, Railcorp - Interfleet Derailment Consequences Assessment at the Darling Square Development Site October 2014 Report Number ITPLR/TA3139/01 issue C. - Safety Interface Agreement (SIA) for W2 Plot. - · Works Deed for Building W2. - Veolia "Light Rail Contractors Document" March 2011 Doc.
 Number 10737 Rev 0; - Veolia "Light Rail Envelope Brief" March 2011 Doc.
 Number 10738 Rev 0;

 The Transdev and Veolia documents described above set out the operator's requirements for staff and contractors working on or about the light rail corridor, these requirements will have implications for the construction and ongoing maintenance of the building works proposed and is discussed further in this report.
+We have included both companies standards / manuals due to the operational change mid-way through this report / project and that both are relevant to the light rail.